jeremy-w/ayadn/README.md

 - skip posts from specific clients (like IFTTT, PourOver, etc)

-- list/download/delete files from your ADN account
+- list, download, delete files from your ADN account

+- change file attribute: public/private

 - upload files to your ADN account *(no Windows support)*